photonswap-finance/documents/get-started/how-to-add-remove-liquidity.md

 5\.
 Enter an amount on one of the tokens under “Input”.
 The other should be calculated and filled automatically.\
 (If one of the token does not have enough balance.
 You will see an error and the button being greyed out.
 Please enter a lower amount to proceed.)

 6\.
-Click the **Enable PHOTON-TOKEN** button.
+Click the **Approve PHOTON-TOKEN** button.
 If you are adding liquidity against tokens other than CRO, you might need to click enable twice for each token in your pair.
 Your wallet will ask you to confirm the action.

 7\.
 The **Supply** button will then light up.
 Click to proceed.